Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 As an alternative way, you can make the `NetworkObject.DontDestroyWithOwner` property default to `true` by setting it on the `NetworkObject` itself like in the above screenshot.

 ### Despawning
-Only a server can despawn a `NetworkObject`, and the default despawn behavior is to destroy the associated GameObject.
-In order to despawn but not destroy a `NetworkObject`, you should call `NetworkObject.Despawn` and pass false as the parameter.
+Only a server can despawn a `NetworkObject`, and the default despawn behavior is to destroy the associated GameObject. to despawn but not destroy a `NetworkObject`, you should call `NetworkObject.Despawn` and pass false as the parameter.
 Clients will always be notified and will mirror the despawn behavior.
 If you despawn and destroy on the server then all clients will despawn and then destroy the `GameObject` that the `NetworkObjet` component is attached to.

-On the client side, you should never call `Object.Destroy` on any `GameObject` with a `NetworkObject` component attached to it (this is not supported and will cause an exception to be thrown).
+On the client side, you should never call `Object.Destroy` on any `GameObject` with a `NetworkObject` component attached to it (this isn't supported and will cause an exception to be thrown).
 If you want to use a more client authority model, have the client with ownership invoke a ServerRpc to defer the despawning on server side.

 The only way to despawn `NetworkObject` for a specific client is to use `NetworkObject.NetworkHide`.
 See: [Object Visibility](object-visibility.md) for more information on this.

 :::warning
-If you have `GameObject` children, with `NetworkBehaviour` components attached, of a parent `GameObject`, with a `NetworkObject` component attached, you cannot disable the `GameObject` children prior to spawning or despawning.
-Doing so, in v1.0.0, could cause unexpected results and it is recommended to make sure all children are enabled in the hierarchy prior to spawning or despawning.
+If you have `GameObject` children, with `NetworkBehaviour` components attached, of a parent `GameObject`, with a `NetworkObject` component attached, you can't disable the `GameObject` children before spawning or despawning.
+Doing so, in v1.0.0, can cause unexpected results and it is recommended to make sure all children are enabled in the hierarchy before spawning or despawning.
 :::

 ## Dynamically Spawned Network Prefabs